AmeeraRayan/Direct_to_Your_Door/README.md

    - Presents information on all members with more than 3 short deliveries.

-3. **Short Shipment Deletion Form:**
+3. **Short Form for Deleting Shipment**

-   - Provides a form for deleting short shipments.
+   - Provides a form for deleting short shipments using a subscription code.

+4. **Short Form for Adding Shipments**

+   - Provides a form for adding short shipments using a subscription code.
+   - Includes a button to save subscribers who ordered short deliveries along with delivery details in a text file.

 ### Guidelines